-In order to ensure that learning is continued, irrespective of self-isolation and lockdown, St Dominic Savio Catholic Primary School has developed the following plan.
+In order to ensure that learning is continued, irrespective of self-isolation, St Dominic Savio Catholic Primary School has developed the following plan.
 This plan offers remote learning opportunities whilst also acknowledging that some households have limited access to devices and would require hard-copies of work and resources.
 We teach the same curriculum remotely as we do in school.

 This plan will be applied in the following instances: